rtbrick/bngblaster/docsrc/sources/access/index.rst

 .. _sessions:

-The BNG Blaster is equipped with versatile support for various access protocols, allowing the creation of seubscriber sessions, each of which can comprise multiple protocols.
+The BNG Blaster is equipped with versatile support for various access protocols, allowing the creation of subscriber sessions, each of which can comprise multiple protocols.
 For instance, in the case of dual-stack IPoE sessions, these are formed by a combination of DHCPv4, DHCPv6, as well as ARP/ND protocols.
 Every session is